Coastal Carolina vs. South Alabama NCAA Football Odds, Plays and Insights | November 26, 2021

 South Alabama Stats and Trends

-- South Alabama has played 11 games, with four wins against the spread.
+- South Alabama has four wins against the spread in 11 games this season.

-- This season, the Jaguars are winless ATS when entering a game as an underdog of 15 points or more.
+- This year, the Jaguars are winless ATS when entering a game as an underdog of 15 points or more.

-- South Alabama's games this year have gone over the total in six out of 11 opportunities (54.5%).
+- South Alabama's games this year have hit the over on six of 11 set point totals (54.5%).

-- When South Alabama scores more than 19.9 points, it is 3-5 against the spread and 5-3 overall.
+- South Alabama is 3-5 against the spread and 5-3 overall in games when it scores more than 19.9 points.

-- When South Alabama totals more than 323.8 yards, the team is 3-5 against the spread and 4-4 overall.
+- When South Alabama picks up more than 323.8 yards, the team is 3-5 against the spread and 4-4 overall.

-- This year the Jaguars have turned the ball over 17 times, eight more than the Chanticleers' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.